simmi30/lnd1/docs/watchtower.md

 # Private Altruist Watchtowers

-As of v0.7.0, `lnd` supports the ability to run a private, altruist watchtower as a fully-integrated subsystem of `lnd`.
+As of v0.7.0, `broln` supports the ability to run a private, altruist watchtower as a fully-integrated subsystem of `broln`.
 Watchtowers act as a second line of defense in responding to malicious or accidental breach scenarios in the event that the client’s node is offline or unable to respond at the time of a breach, offering greater degree of safety to channel funds.